ashincoder/StarVim/README.md

 ## Lazy loading
 StarVim is lazy loaded so hard that your machine does'nt feel the force of the arrival of StarVim.
 - Almost 30+ plugins are installed.
-6 plugins are loaded in the startup (including packer).
+All of them are lazyloaded.

 This was tested in core i3 intel machine with a HDD.
 Will be fast as a *Star* in your machine
 ![Lazy](https://github.com/ashincoder/StarVim/blob/screenshots/lazy.png)